 We found 8 providers with an interest in gastrointestinal problems and who accept Humana Silver near Metairie, LA.

-Dr. Paul Hyman is a specialist in pediatric gastroenterology and hepatology (liver disease).
-He works in New Orleans, LA.
-Dr. Hyman attended the University of Connecticut School of Medicine and then went on to complete his residency at Bellevue Hospital Center.
-He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-His practice is open to new patients.
+Dr. Paul Hyman's specialties are pediatric gastroenterology and hepatology (liver disease).
+Dr. Hyman is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He attended the University of Connecticut School of Medicine and subsequently trained at Bellevue Hospital Center for residency.
+He is open to new patients.

 Relevant Interests: , gastrointestinal motility disorders

 Dr. Brent Keith's medical specialty is pediatric gastroenterology and hepatology (liver disease).
 He is a graduate of Ross University School of Medicine.
 Dr. Keith completed his residency training at Louisiana State University Health Sciences Center - New Orleans and a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
 He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Dr. Keith is open to new patients.